Handicar

 "Handicar" is the fourth episode in the eighteenth season of the American animated television series South Park.
 The 251st episode overall, it was written and directed by series co-creator Trey Parker.
 The episode premiered on Comedy Central in the United States on October 15, 2014.
 The episode lampoons several trends in the automotive industry including Uber and Lyft, Matthew McConaughey's celebrity endorsement of Lincoln Motor Company, and Tesla, culminating in a Wacky Races-style marathon.
-It is the fourth episode (The other three being Not Without My Anus, Pip, and A Million Little Fibers) not to feature any of the four main characters of South Park: Stan Marsh, Kyle Broflovski, Eric Cartman and Kenny McCormick.
+It is the fourth episode (The other three being "Terrance and Phillip in Not Without My Anus", "Pip", and "A Million Little Fibers") not to feature any of the four main characters of South Park: Stan Marsh, Kyle Broflovski, Eric Cartman and Kenny McCormick.